cn23070/cn23070.github.io/_posts/2025-07-08-M8-Final-Reflection copy.md

 ## 🔹 WHAT? – Description of the Learning Events

 This module provided a rich blend of theory, reflection, and applied learning that strengthened my academic confidence and practical readiness for dissertation research.

-In Units 1 to 4, I built a solid foundation in research methods and ethics, learning about the scientific method, reasoning types, and ethical principles in computing, such as integrity and respect for participants.
-These insights will guide me in conducting credible research.
+In Units 1 to 4, I developed a strong foundation in research methods and ethics.
+I learned about the scientific method, deductive and inductive reasoning, and the importance of ethical principles in computing research, including integrity, professionalism, and respect for participants.

-I also gained practical experience through a peer review (Activity 2) and developing a literature review on IoT cybersecurity threats (Activity 3).
+These insights will guide me in conducting responsible and credible research.
+Practical experiance gained included performing a **peer review**, building a **literature review** on cybersecurity threats in IoT (Activity 3) and submitting it formally for assessment (Assignment 1).

 ![Peer Review](/Modules/8/img/34.png)